apache/airflow/IMAGES.rst

   ./breeze build-image --production-image

-By adding ``--python <PYTHON_MAJOR_MINOR_VERSION>`` parameter you can build the image version for the chosen python version.
+By adding ``--python <PYTHON_MAJOR_MINOR_VERSION>`` parameter you can build the image version for the chosen Python version.

 The images are build with default extras - different extras for CI and production image and you can change the extras via the ``--extras`` parameters and add new ones with ``--additional-extras``.
 You can see default extras used via ``./breeze flags``.

-For example if you want to build python 3.7 version of production image with "all" extras installed you should run this command:
+For example if you want to build Python 3.7 version of production image with "all" extras installed you should run this command:

 .. code-block:: bash